 Make Money in Buyback Achievers the Easy Way

 ETFs often sport lower expense ratios than their mutual fund cousins.
-The PowerShares ETF's expense ratio -- its annual fee -- is 0.71%.
-The fund is fairly small, so if you're thinking of buying, beware of possibly large spreads between its bid and ask prices.
+The Buyback ETF's expense ratio -- its annual fee -- is 0.60%.
+The ETF is relatively small, too, so if you're thinking of buying, beware of occasionally large spreads between its bid and ask prices.
 Consider using a limit order if you want to buy in.

-This ETF has performed well, handily topping the S&P 500 over the past three and five years.
+This ETF has performed well, but it's also relatively young, with just a few years on the books.
+It outperformed the S&P 500, on average, over the past three and five years.
 As with most investments, of course, we can't expect outstanding performances in every quarter or year.
 Investors with conviction need to wait for their holdings to deliver.

 The big picture